Our Work | Challenging Home Office Decisions

 We also specialise in a procedure called ‘Judicial Review’.
 This can be used where there is no right of appeal or other legal remedy.
 It can sometimes be used for challenging other types of Home Office decisions, such as refusals of citizenship, denial of access to public funds and long delays in deciding applications.

-While recovery of costs is not possible in the majority of cases, we also have particular expertise in seeking legal costs from the Home Office where a refusal or other decision is legally wrong.
+While recovery of costs is not possible in the majority of cases, we also have expertise in seeking legal costs from the Home Office where a refusal or other decision is legally wrong.

 “Even though it seemed hopeless to me at times I always knew I could trust you.
 You did an incredible job, so organised and so precise.
 I’ve never seen him so relaxed and with an actual happy smile on his face.
 He’s a different person now thanks to you.
 I can’t thank you enough for this.
 Keep changing people’s lives because you are great at it.” – Client